 Since 2000, the What If?
 Foundation has partnered with members of the Ti Plas Kazo community in Port-au-Prince, Haiti, to bring much-needed food and educational opportunities to impoverished children.

-The What If?
-Foundation’s vision has always been linked with the vision of the Ti Plas Kazo community to feed and educate their children.
-Grounded in mutual respect, trust, and the belief that taking small steps at a grassroots level is essential to lasting change, What If and its Haitian partners (called Na Rive) have worked together to provide life-giving services to children for the last 14 years.
+Our vision has always been linked with the vision of the Ti Plas Kazo community to feed and educate their children.
+Grounded in mutual respect, trust, and the belief that small steps at a grassroots level is essential to lasting change, What If and its Haitian partners (called Na Rive) have worked together to provide life-giving services to children for the last 15 years.

-Today, thanks to the support of our donors, the What If?
-Foundation is providing the resources for:
+Today, thanks to the support of our donors, we provide resources for:

 - 6,000 meals/week